Starting a Coffee Shop: Buy A Coffee Shop or Start Up From Scratch?

 Starting any business from the ground up takes a lot of work.
 After all, the original coffee business owner took his business from nothing to something.
 And there is value in that.
 However, you want to be sure you are buying a successful “something” and not a failing business.

-When you are buying a coffee business, and if the business has been operating legitimately for some time much of the time, most likely your business will have the right permits and licenses.
+When you buy a coffee shop, and if the business has been operating legitimately for some time much of the time, most likely your business will have the right permits and licenses.
 However, you will always want to check – and double check on this.
 Generally, all of your permits and licenses should be easily transferred.
 Much of the paper work including the lease may need to be altered to accommodate any changes and product offerings – but chances are you wont have as much work to do when compared to starting from scratch.

 As mentioned in point one, your lease might already be established but check, re-check, and check your lease again to ensure that it works in your favor.